beach

 Majestic forest.

-It's so unusual to see this turquoise-colored water in Canada.
+It's so unusual to see this turquoise-coloured water in Canada.

 White cedar trees, one of the oldest trees in Ontario are abundant here.